lexibank/tlopo/out/vol2/chapter9.md

 ## Notes

-[^1]: The meaning of yesterday as a period of time can be preserved by a semantic analysis which interprets it in this context as at some point of time during yesterday, but I have not come across a language where the period-of-time and point-of-time uses of ‘yesterday’ are distinguished in the form of the adjunct, and so the assumption here, that the difference between them is one of contextually determined construal, not of polysemousness, appears legitimate.
+[^1]: The meaning of _yesterday_ as a period of time can be preserved by a semantic analysis which interprets it in this context as _at some point of time during yesterday_, but I have not come across a language where the period-of-time and point-of-time uses of ‘yesterday’ are distinguished in the form of the adjunct, and so the assumption here, that the difference between them is one of contextually determined construal, not of polysemousness, appears legitimate.

 [^2]: If we think of time as analogous with space, then deictic temporal expressions like ‘recently’ (= ‘a short distance in the direction of the past’) are analogous with deictic-geographic expressions like ‘seawards’ (= ‘in the direction of the coast’), not with ‘pure’ deictics like ‘there’ or ‘yonder’.